Johnny Sins

-Steven Wolfe (born December 31, 1978), better known as Johnny Sins, is an American adult film performer, director, and YouTuber.
-He is consistently among the most popular male talent adult movies searches and is known for his shaved head, muscular physique, and blue eyes, often considered a sex symbol as well.
+Steven Wolfe (born December 31, 1978), known professionally as Johnny Sins, is an American adult film performer, director, and YouTuber.
+He is consistently among the most popular male talent in adult movie searches and is known for his shaved head, muscular physique and blue eyes, often considered a sex symbol.
 His accolades include multiple AVN Awards wins and nominees.
 He has been the subject of memes, which center on the large variety of occupations his pornographic characters have worked.

 Early life

 Sins was born Steven Wolfe in Pittsburgh on December 31, 1978.
 He is of German descent.
 His father used to work in a steel mill.
 He has described himself as "very shy" while growing up.
 After graduating from the Indiana University of Pennsylvania, he began working in construction.
 When he was around 24 years old, he noticed that he had started balding, and has kept his head shaved ever since.
 In 2006, at the age of 28, he quit his job and moved to Los Angeles to pursue a career in the pornographic film industry full time.